mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 By using clever organisations of transistors, it is possible to express boolean logic.

 Boolean logic concerns itself with two values: true and false, 1 and 0, yes and no, on and off, high and low.
-Because individual transistors are hard to work with and don't look pretty in diagrams, they are grouped together to form basic _logic gates_ and the group is replaced by an appropriate symbol.
+Because individual transistors are hard to work with and do not look pretty in diagrams, they are grouped together to form basic _logic gates_ and the group is replaced by an appropriate symbol.
 This is an abstraction to more easily focus on the logic and not the physical implementation, though it is still a simple mapping to do.

 A logic gate has one or more inputs and outputs.